 Continuous enrollment is a requirement of all graduate programs.
 Students who will not be registering in coursework or research credits must register for a zero credit continuous registration course to maintain their active student status.
 Continuous registration courses include GRAD 5997, GRAD 5998, and GRAD 6998, as well as GRAD 5999 (Thesis Preparation) and GRAD 6999 (Dissertation Preparation).
-Full descriptions of the continuous registration courses can be found here.
-Enrollment in these sections should be determined before the first day of classes.
+Enrollment in these courses should be determined before the first day of classes.
 There are financial implications when changing from being enrolled in credits to no credits as of the first day of classes.
 Changes from credits to a zero-credit placeholder cannot be made after the first day of classes.

 Students who wish to cancel enrollment prior to the start of the semester or who attend class and then decide to withdraw from all their courses should notify The Graduate School (TGS) by completing an online Voluntary Separation Notification Form as soon as possible.
-The add/drop period that extends through the 10th day of classes (February 1, 2021) is only available to students who plan to be enrolled in credited coursework throughout the semester.
+The add/drop period that extends through the 10th day of classes is only available to students who plan to be enrolled in credited coursework throughout the semester.
 A student who wishes to go down to zero credits or withdraw from their program completely will need assistance from The Graduate School and will be subject to the university refund schedule which will apply based on the date the student notifies TGS of the intent to withdraw via the online Voluntary Separation Notification process, not when they last attended classes.
-More information on voluntary separation can be found here.

 Students who do not register for classes by the 10th day are automatically discontinued from their program.
 If the student then wishes to be enrolled after Day 10, the student will need to request reinstatement to their program, which is not guaranteed and incurs a $65 fee.
 Students should also be aware that classes with insufficient enrollment will be cancelled and will then be unavailable even if the student is reinstated.

-Additional Registration Information for Graduate Assistants:
+Additional Registration Information for Graduate Assistants

 Graduate Assistants (GAs) are required to be enrolled as full-time students (6 or more credits), as noted in their offer letter and The Graduate Catalog.
-Employment as a GA is a result of student status, therefore GAs are expected to be registered for a minimum of 6 credits before the start date of their spring semester employment (January 7, 2021).
+Employment as a GA is a result of student status, therefore GAs are expected to be registered for a minimum of 6 credits before the start date of their spring semester employment (January 5, 2023).
 GAs who have not completed their registration for a minimum of six credits by their start date are not fulfilling one of the contingencies of employment and may be subject to termination from their assistantship.
 (GAs employed solely at UConn Health should follow the registration deadlines set by UCH.)

 Please note, the tuition waiver will not post to a GA’s fee bill until the GA is registered for at least 6 credits.
-Therefore, if a student is not fully registered in a timely fashion, this can result in a Bursar hold on the student’s account that blocks enrollment and other services, as well as incur late fees.
+Therefore, if a student is not fully registered in a timely fashion, this can result in a Bursar hold on the student’s account that blocks enrollment and other services, as well as incurs late fees.